gan-of-culture/get-sauce/README.md

 *Note exhentai is currently not supported, because it requires a user login and I don't want my user banned - I'll probably add a way to extract the data with your own user and a manual how to get one*

-If your site is not listed - you can still try to use the universal downloader This works really good for the pitures of hanime.tv or reddit.com.
+If your site is not listed - you can still try to use the universal downloader This works really good for the pitures of hanime.tv.
 This also works for .torrent urls

 ## TODO's